-8. Fleming M., "External Economies and the Doctrine of Balanced Growth", Economic Journal, June, 1955, PP. 241-56
+8. Fleming, M., "External Economies and the Doctrine of Balanced Growth", Economic Journal, June, 1955, pp 241 - 56

-An examination of the basic assumptions underlying the theory of balanced growth as presented by Nurse R. (No 11) It is concluded that "the argument, as usually presented over-emphasizes the repercussion on the demand for, and ignores repercussions on the cost of, the other industries, and that, in an economy where factors of production are in fixed supply, the introduction of unprofitable though efficient large scale production in one industry is more likely to reduce than to increase the profitability of other industries."
-However, "the chances are much better for a vertical propogation of external economies, from customer industry to supplying industry.
-"See also notes by R. Nurkse, ibid., June 1956, pp. 365-7, and by Fleming ibid., Sept.
-1956, pp 537 - 9.
+An examination of the basic assumptions underlying the theory of balanced growth as presented by Nurse R. (No 11) It is concluded that "the argument, as usually presented over-emphasizes the repercussion on the demand for, and ignores repercussions on the cost of, the other industries, and that, in an economy where factors of production are in fixed supply, the introduction of unprofitable though efficient large scale production in one industry is more likely to reduce than to increase the profitability of other industries.
+"However, "the chances are much better for a 'vertical 'propogation of external economies, from customer industry to supplying industry, "See also notes by R. Nurkse, ibid., June 1956, pp 365 - 7, and by Fleming ibid., Sept 1956, pp 537 - 9.

 9. Kahn A.E.
-"Investment Criteria in Development Programmes" Q.J.E., Feb., 1951, pp. 38 - 61.

-It is agrued that the suggested criteria such as those analysed by Buchanan (No. 1) and Polak (No. 19) are essentially erroneous, though they may be useful as practical rules of thumb.
-The correct criterion is Social marginal productivity, "taking into account the total not contribution of the marginal unit to national product, and not merely that portion of the contrubution (or of its cost) which may accure to the private investor. "
+"Investment Criteria in Development Programmes " Q,J.E., Feb., 1951, pp 38 - 61 analysed by Buchanan (No. 1) and Polak (No. 19) are essentially erroneous, though they may be useful as practical rules of thumb.
+The correct criterion is Social marginal productivity, "taking into account the total net contribution of the marginal unit to national product, and not merely that portion of the contribution (or of its cost) which may accure to the private investor."